 Step 1 – Add tags to your products

-Due to limitations with Shopify, it’s not possible to directly filter on variants options for a product.
-Instead, we need to create tags for each product that we want to filter on.
+Due to limitations with Shopify, it’s not possible to directly filter by variants for a product.
+Instead, we need to add a variant name to tags for each product that we want to filter on.

-Go to your product in the Shopify Admin area, and at the bottom of the right-hand panel, add the tags that represent the variations the product is available in.
+Go to your product in Shopify admin, and at the bottom of the right-hand panel, add the tags that represent the variations the product is available in.